prasanthj/docker-hadoop/README.md

  * Get containers IP address
 	* To get containers IP address we need CONTAINER_ID.
 To get container id use the following command which should list all running containers and its ID
 	`docker --tls ps`
-	* Use the following command to get containers IP address (where CONTAINER_ID is the container id of prasanthj/hive-on-tez image)
+	* Use the following command to get containers IP address (where CONTAINER_ID is the container id of local-hadoop-2.5.0 (or prasanthj/docker-hadoop if pulled from docker hub) image)
 	`docker --tls inspect -f=“{{.NetworkSettings.IPAddress}}” CONTAINER_ID`

  * Launch a web browser and type `http://<container-ip-address>:8088` to view hadoop cluster web UI.